 Sue: Yes, it is.
 It’s Geordie.

 Sue: I’m sure I’ve seen him somewhere before.

-Me: You are probably thinking of Between the Lines (which you loved) or GBH.
-He was superb in both, as he is in this.
+Me: You’re probably thinking of Between the Lines (which you used to love), or GBH.
+He was superb in both of them, as he is in this.

 Sue: He didn’t blink again.
 Do you think it’s okay for the leading man to be the scariest thing in the episode?